How Guitar Tube Amplifiers Work

 Signal flow shown with red arrows.
 The Signal enters the phase inverter at V3A's grid and flows out both its plate (inverted signal) and cathode (non-inverted signal).
 The cathode signal flows to V3B's cathode where it is amplified.

-The Long Tail Pair (LTP) Phase Inverter is the most popular phase inverter in guitar amplifiers.
-Unlike the non-amplifying cathodyne phase inverter it not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about half of what a normal triode gain stage would do.
+The Long Tail Pair (LTP) Phase Inverter (also called the cathode-coupled phase inverter) is the most popular phase inverter in guitar amplifiers.
+Unlike the non-amplifying cathodyne phase inverter it not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about half of what two normal triode gain stages would.
+This added gain helps it drive big bottle amps using 6L6 or larger power tubes.
 The LTP is a true differential amplifier and uses both halves of a triode (usually a 12AX7).

-Input signal goes to V3A's grid, V3B's grid is held at a constant voltage and capacitor C20 removes all AC signal.
-Since the grid is held constant voltage fluctuations on the cathode create an amplified signal on V3B's plate.
+The input signal flows onto V3A's grid, V3B's grid is held at a constant voltage and capacitor C20 removes all AC signal.
+Since the grid is held constant, voltage fluctuations on the cathode create an amplified signal on V3B's plate.

 V3A and V3B's cathodes are tied together.
-All of V3B's signal flows from V3A's cathode.
+All of V3B's input signal flows from V3A's cathode.

-R36 is the tail resistor that creates the relatively high voltage needed for the cathode follower function of V3A.
+R36 is the tail resistor that creates the relatively high voltage (34v DC in the Bassman) needed for the cathode follower function of V3A.
+It also supplies a near constant current flow shared between the two cathodes.

 R34 is the bias resistor and creates the voltage difference between both tubes' grid and cathode.

-The Presence control (R35 and C21) removes a variable amount of high frequency from Negative Feedback therefore boosting high frequency output (C21 shunts AC signal to ground).
+The Presence control (R35 and C21) removes a variable amount of high frequency from Negative Feedback therefore boosting high frequency output (C21 shunts the AC NFB signal voltage to ground).

 Function Detail: When a positive voltage signal arrives at V3A's grid the reduction of blocking negative electrons on the grid allows electrons to flow from its cathode, through the grid, to its plate.
-The electrons flowing onto the plate decrease the voltage in the wire between the load resistor and plate--this is the inverted and amplified output signal.
+The electrons flowing onto the plate lowers the plate voltage--this is the inverted and amplified output signal.
 As electrons leave V3A's cathode a positive voltage is created on the cathode (scarcity of electrons = positive voltage).
 This positive signal voltage is also present in V3B's cathode because the cathodes are directly connected.
-Since V3B's grid is held constant at ground or 0 volts any change in its cathode voltage will create an amplified signal at its plate.
+Since V3B's grid is held constant at 0 volts AC, any change in its cathode voltage will create a voltage difference between the grid and cathode.
+This voltage difference changes the flow of electrons from the cathode, through the grid to the plate.
 As V3B's cathode goes positive (scarcity of electrons) fewer electrons will flow from it through the grid to the plate.
-The reduction of electrons flowing onto the plate increase the voltage in the wire between the load resistor and plate--this is the non-inverted and amplified output signal.
+The reduction of electrons flowing onto the plate raises the plate voltage--this is the non-inverted and amplified output signal.

 Bassman 5F6-A LTP PI Voltages

-Note the 1.5v bias difference between the tail resistor junction of 32.5v and the cathodes at 34v.
+Note the voltage difference between the tail resistor junction of 32.5v and the cathodes at 34v equaling a normal bias for a 12AX7 of 1.5v.

 How Spring Reverb Works